iFaceless/godub/README.md

 # Why

 There are some audio packages in the Go world, but we believe that [pydub](https://github.com/jiaaro/pydub) provides a better way to do stuff to audios.
 Therefore, here we have [godub](https://github.com/iFaceless)!
+However, not all the features of [pydub](https://github.com/jiaaro/pydub) are supported.

 # Features